pastagang/pastagang/paper/readme.md

 I heard about pastagang for the first time after clicking on a Strudel URL shared on the Fediverse.
 This opened a web page containing a bit of source code and a play button to render the audio directly in my browser.
-I was vaguely familiar with Tidalcycles [^tidalcycle], but I had never used it since I was not particularly enjoying it on my own.
+I was vaguely familiar with Tidalcycles [^tidalcycles], but I had never used it since I was not particularly enjoying it on my own.

 Even though I could make my own variations, and reading the Strudel's documentation helped me understand a bit what was going on, I still only couldn't do much with it.
 This quickly changed after visiting another link shared by a pastagang member: a URL for an interface called flok.